-Vitamin B12 is necessary for the proper functioning of many of the most basic systems in the body.
+Vitamin B12 is necessary for the proper functioning of many basic systems in the body.
 It is crucial for sustaining physical, emotional and mental energy.
 B12 is essential for female reproductive health and pregnancy.
 It affects everything from cell formation to circulation to moods.

-B12 helps in the production of the soft, fatty material called myelin that surrounds and protects nerve fibers.
+Vitamin B12 helps in the production of the soft, fatty material called myelin that surrounds and protects nerve fibers.
 A deficiency in B12 can compromise the myelin and can result in serious neurological problems.
-Vitamin B12 deficiencies have, in some cases, been misdiagnosed as multiple sclerosis.
+Vitamin B12 deficiencies have, in some cases, been misdiagnosed as multiple sclerosis (MS).

 Vitamin B12 also plays a critical role in the production of white blood cells, which are key components in the immune system.
-A vitamin B12 deficiency has been shown to lead to reduced numbers of white blood cells, which can lead to an increased susceptibility to infections and diseases.
+Vitamin B12 deficiency has been shown to lead to reduced numbers of white blood cells, which may increase susceptibility to infections and diseases.

 Red blood cells carry oxygen from the lungs to the brain and other organs and tissues.
 Without an adequate supply of B12, red blood cells become abnormally large and are destroyed more rapidly.
 Fewer functioning red blood cells are then available to circulate throughout the body and carry oxygen.
 This condition, called anemia, causes the body to feel exhausted and weak.